marco-mania/ffmpeg-build/README.md

 # FFmpeg build

-Build FFmpeg in a container based on Debian.
+Build FFmpeg as static binary with no external dependencies a container based on Debian.

 ## How to build/create container